scaffold-eth/create-eth-extensions/extension/packages/ponder/README.md

 This extension allows to use Ponder (https://ponder.sh/) for event indexing on an SE-2 dapp.

+Ponder is an open-source framework for blockchain application backends.
+With Ponder, you can rapidly build & deploy an API that serves custom data from smart contracts on any EVM blockchain.

 ## Config

 Ponder config (`packages/ponder/ponder.config.ts`) is set automatically from the deployed contracts and using the first blockchain network setup at `packages/nextjs/scaffold.config.ts`.